sitrox/rails_ops/README.md

   the operation context when calling an operation from a controller.
 This hash is used by {RailsOps::Mixins::Routes}.

+- View context

+  If the operation has been created from within a controller, the property `view` includes the current view context.
+Only use this for frontend operations that will always be called from a controller.

 - Called via hook

   `called_via_hook` is a boolean indicating whether or not this operation was